alexej-schelle/Idr-Web-Spiders/README.md

 <script src= &ldquo; http://www.krealix.de/yourdomainname/idr_web_crawlers.js &ldquo;> </script>
 <p>

 For natural persons, IDR for Web Spiders developed by krealix.de is free.
-For enterprises, a small amount of 99.00 Euro per year is charged.
+For enterprises, it is only available within the framework of a permanent (part-time) contract for website development.

 Copyright 2021,
 KREALIX.DE.